DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [SUSE releases SUSE Edge 2.0, a cloud-native edge management platform](https://mp.weixin.qq.com/s/LszXlp9iKT6FudzWY3EmaQ)

-     The main new features of this version: Simplify the operation of adding and updating edge devices, support the management of Kubernetes and the underlying operating system through a unified operation panel, and integrate SUSE Linux Enterprise Micro 5.3, a lightweight operating system specially designed for containerized and virtualized workloads , Provide security protection for all distributed environments.
+     The main new features of this version: Simplify the operation of adding and updating edge devices, support the management of Kubernetes and the underlying operating system through a unified operation panel, and integrate SUSE Linux Enterprise Micro 5.3, a lightweight operating system specially designed for containerized and virtualized workloads, Provide security protection for all distributed environments.

 - [Real-time monitoring platform observation cloud update](https://mp.weixin.qq.com/s/RZCpDuNbq0C0SJfWI2E63w)

-     Updates include: support for viewing YAML files corresponding to infrastructure containers, new log viewer DQL search mode, optimized application performance monitoring, DataKit supports synchronizing k8s label as a tag to pod indicators and logs, and supports various The yaml information is collected on the corresponding object data, and the Trace collection supports automatic extraction of some key meta information.
+     Updates include: support for viewing YAML files corresponding to infrastructure containers, new log viewer DQL search mode, optimized application performance monitoring, DataKit supports synchronizing k8s label as a tag to pod metrics and logs, and supports various The yaml information is collected on the corresponding object data, and the Trace collection supports automatic extraction of some key meta information.

 - [Time Speed Cloud Microservice Governance Platform TMF v5.6.0 released](https://mp.weixin.qq.com/s/8J0uJIKBwR9RIRwn299Acw)